 "One of the most important maps published in America before Independence." - Schwartz and Ehrenberg

-The present map is an example of the first state in old hand-color with single-family provenance dating to at least 1909.
+The present map is an example of the first state in original hand-color, with the accompanying text Geographical, Historical, Political, Philosophical and Mechanical Essays...

-Evans' map provided the best early depiction of the Ohio Country while documenting competing British, French, and Native American claims in a region destined to be the flashpoint of the French and Indian War.
-In this regard, it is of particular note for treating the Iroquois Confederacy as a geopolitical power in its own right, with its own internal political structure, territory (here known as "Aquanishuonigy") and diplomatic interests.
+Evans's map provided the best early depiction of the Ohio Country while documenting the competing British, French, and Native American claims in a region destined to be the flashpoint of the French and Indian War.
+In this regard, it is of particular note for treating the Iroquois Confederacy as a geopolitical power in its own right, with its own internal political structure, territory (here known as "Aquanishuonigy"), and diplomatic interests.

 To borrow from the Pennsylvania Gazette proposal for the map, published on July 17th, 1755: